If you're after the best pool ideas, then you have landed on the right page.

-While a swimming pool is certainly an investment, it’s a family-friendly backyard feature that’s sure to help you create memories for years to come.
-And, as a bonus, it’ll certainly up your home’s resale value.
+While a swimming pool is certainly an investment, it’s a family-friendly backyard idea that’s sure to help you create memories for years to come.
+And, as a bonus, it is a garden idea that will certainly up your home’s resale value.

 1. Invest in your own pool retreat